 Trauma and Orthopaedics

-The Department of Trauma and Orthopaedics is an extremely busy unit with 16 consultants specialising in all areas of the body, including hip, knee, foot, ankle, shoulder, elbow, hand and wrist (the only exception being spinal services).
+Trauma and orthopaedics has 16 consultants specialising in all areas of the body, including hip, knee, foot, ankle, shoulder, elbow, hand and wrist (the only exception being spinal services).

 Click here for the hospital map